dchouffani/megr2156-portfolio/docs/assignments/A04/index.md

 To solve for the  minimum height, I set the allowable deflection equal to the maximum deflection of 0.30mm to satisfy the delection requiremnt.

 I then chose the larger height between the stress and deflection calculations because it was the minimum size that satisfied both the stress and deflection requirements.

 ## Parametric Design

 <img width="590" height="425" alt="equa" src="https://github.com/user-attachments/assets/7ffa4cdd-97ea-4125-b16f-c26b82c7b5fb" />

+I used global variables and equations in SolidWorks to define the dimensions of my model.

 # Decide
 <img width="722" height="541" alt="feat 2 thick" src="https://github.com/user-attachments/assets/7074d8e4-c2af-4ee5-a94a-80edcede4995" />